 - Awareness and use of library electronic resources

 - The Internet search engine, the library and the librarian

 This report looks at these questions from the point-of-view of college students and 14- to 17-year-olds.
 In the original study, we found that college students are more aware of and use libraries’ information resources more than other survey respondents.
 In addition, the more educated the respondents, the more they continue to use libraries after graduation.
 Awareness does not always translate into high usage.

 Overall, respondents have positive, if outdated, views of the “Library.”
 Younger respondents—teenagers and young adults—do not express positive associations as frequently.
 These findings, and more, are valuable insights for anyone seeking to know more about the library usage and perceptions of college students and young people.

 This subset of the original Perceptions report is appropriate for provosts, deans and academic library administration.
-Read the report online or order a print copy using the links at the right, then use our feedback form to tell us what you think.

 Available for download only: Appendix A: Supporting Data Tables (PDF, 316KB)